The Evolution of Informed Participation

 Don Lenihan’s many projects and publications over the years form a single body of work that tracks the evolution of Informed Participation.
 The following is a brief chronology of this work.
 Most of the publications can be downloaded on our Access Publications page.

-Some Current Projects and Papers
+Some Recent Projects and Papers

 Recent Past – Projects and Major Papers